 So, without further ado here my Bella Nutripro Cold Press Juicer Review…

 If you’d like to check out more info about the Bella Nutripro Cold Press Juicer Click Here.

 However, if you’d like to step it up to a better juicer that I’d recommend over the Bella, then Click Here For The Omega VRT330HD Heavy Duty Vert Juicer

-So I’m supposed to fly out to Chicago tomorrow for the Empower Network event, and to celebrate my birthday in Wrigley Field with a bunch of friends.
+So I’m supposed to fly out to Chicago tomorrow to celebrate my birthday in Wrigley Field with a bunch of friends.

 Being the slacker that I am, I still hadn’t booked a room for my first two nights in town.
 So I headed to Expedia to try and reserve a room somewhere in the Wrigleyville area.
 Crap!
 Looks like there’s not too many options and even a crack shack like the Days Inn is $129 a night.
 Whatever, I tried to book it anyways.
 Sold out!
 Double crap